Last updated: 23 April 2014

 You are strongly advised to avoid places visited on a regular basis by foreign nationals.

 The situation in Yemen remains volatile with continuing unrest and violent clashes.
 The threat of an escalation of violence and disorder remains.
 If you travel to Yemen against FCO advice, you should regularly reassess your security and plan any movements around the country carefully.
 Unarmoured vehicles are particularly vulnerable to carjacking and kidnap attempts.
 The British Embassy in Sana’a operates under strict security protocols and staff receive security training and briefings to enable them to carry out their work in as safe an environment as possible.
 The provision of close security protection and/or a military escort is extremely important for those working and moving around in Yemen, including in Sana’a.

 The level of consular assistance available to British nationals is limited.
 If you don’t leave the country now while commercial carriers are still flying it is extremely unlikely that the British government will be able to evacuate you or provide consular assistance.
 If you need urgent consular assistance call either +967 1308 114 and follow the instructions given, or +44 (0) 20 7008 1500.

-Piracy is a significant threat in the Gulf of Aden and Indian Ocean, especially for shipping which does not take appropriate precautions or follow agreed shipping industry best practice guidelines.
+Piracy is a significant threat in the Gulf of Aden and Indian Ocean.